VanshDubey101963/Synthra/README.md

 # Synthra
-AI assistant for Windows, Linux and MacOS
+A Agentic AI based coding and research assistant